Complex oscillations in the delayed Fitzhugh-Nagumo equation: Hopf bifurcations in the fast dynamics

 This is also the case of the graph of the Hopf bifurcation curve parameterized by $y$: for instance looking at the bifurcation around $x_-(y)$ at $y\to \frac 2 3 ^-$ shows that the curve of Hopf bifurcation meets the line of saddle node bifurcations $y=2/3$ tangentially since it satisfies at this point the expansion:

 This is consistent with the hypothesis that the system undergoes a generic subcritical Bogdanov-Takens (BT) bifurcation, which we demonstrate in the next section.
-This BT bifurcation point plays a central role in the bifurcation diagram.
-In Section \ref{sec:FhNFull}, which is largely devoted to the analysis of Hopf bifurcations in \eqref{eq:FhNdelay}, we show that the shape of the Hopf bifurcation curve of the full system and the fact that it contains a Bautin point (a point where the Lyapunov coefficient undergoes a sign change) are related to the presence of the BT point.
+This BT bifurcation point plays a central role in the dynamics of the full system, organizing the shape and criticality of the Hopf bifurcation of the system as discussed in section~\ref{sec:FhNFull}.